Society-related comics: Famous examples

 One of the famous cartoonists is called Malone (馬龍).
 He started to draw themed comics in 1984 and his drawing style and theme were based on political humor.
-Malone chose the pseudonym Ma Sing (馬星) and started to draw the children's comic strip series White Cat Black Cat (《白貓黑貓》).
+Malone chose the pseudonym Ma Sing (馬星) and started to draw the children's comic strip series White Cat Black Cat (白貓黑貓).

 Another Hong Kong cartoonist, Zunzi (尊子), formerly known as Wong Kei-kwan (黃紀鈞), is keen on drawing political cartoons.
 He has worked for Ming Pao, Apple Daily and Next Magazine.

-The old muddled series (《老懵董系列》) is another key example.
+The old muddled series (老懵董系列) is another key example.
 Famously ironic, it was launched by "sub-culture hall" in 2000.
 It is a political comics series.
 The cover of the comics depict a seemingly old Tung sitting naked on the toilet.
 It is so extremely sarcastic.
 The comics used irony to depict the first SAR Hong Kong Chief Executive Tung Chee-hwa's perceived failure to manage the society.

-Moreover, Bi Bi Pig is a popular Facebook fan page in which almost all posts have consisted of society-related comics since the start of 2014.
-Bi Bi Pig is the main character of all those comics and the drawings that describe his adventures always have theme such as “the things that drive you crazy” or “my childhood memory”.
-As Bi Bi Pig is set to be a Hongkonger, his memories and experience are often shared by other Hong Kong people as well.

-In addition, I Am An Airline Stewardess uses Facebook as its platform but it is more job-oriented.
+Moreover, Bi Bi Pig is a Facebook fan page in which many posts consist of society-related comics since the start of 2014.
+Bi Bi Pig is the main character of those comics and the drawings that describe his adventures have theme such as “the things that drive you crazy” or “my childhood memory”.
+As Bi Bi Pig is set as a Hongkonger, his memories and experience are often shared by other Hong Kong people as well.
+In addition, I Am An Airline Stewardess uses Facebook as its platform but it is more oriented towards jobs.
 All the comics posted in that page are about the work of airline stewardesses.
-By reading those pictures, everyday people can learn more about that profession.
+By reading those pictures, more people can learn more about that profession.

 Other examples of society-related comic books include Fell In Love With Mr. Depression, by Lucia (2008), and There Is No Young Master In The Air written by Master E (2010).
 Also, SiuTung Illustration is another example of blogs with society-related comics.